 Needle Felting: Piercing tufts of raw wool hundreds of times using a very sharp needle with tiny barbs to sculpt various shapes and figures.

 Beth told and showed me, how to quickly and easily reconfigure the tools in depth and diameter and as a photographer I look at it this way, just like I open up the aperture really wide, to blur the background, Beth is using her felting needle, to mix different colored wool to create a fuzzy background for your her creations.

 Beth seems to have lots and lots of Mason jars filled with wool roving in her sewing room, but eventually, she opened this yarn box for me and all the colors wouldn’t want to stay in there, but kind of jumped into my face.

-There are more photos from my shoot with Beth in her sewing room in the Photos Area of this site, check it out and if you have a piece of clothing that you really like, maybe a pair of jeans .. consider Beth Prinz for turning it into something really special.
+If you have a piece of clothing that you really like, maybe a pair of jeans .. consider Beth Prinz for turning it into something really special.
 You can reach her by email: email@example.com